John Neville, Baron Neville

 John Neville, Baron Neville (c.
 1410 – 29 March 1461) was an English nobleman who fought for the House of Lancaster during the Wars of the Roses.
-He belonged to a senior but impoverished branch of the Neville family of northern England, which had earlier been disinherited in favour of a younger branch headed by John's half–uncle, Richard, Earl of Salisbury.
+He belonged to a senior but impoverished branch of the Neville family of northern England, which had earlier been disinherited in favour of a younger branch headed by John's half-uncle, Richard, Earl of Salisbury.
 John Neville and his brothers spent several years feuding with Salisbury over the contested inheritance and, when the dynastic wars broke out, John sided with the Lancastrians whilst the junior Nevilles sided with the House of York.

 John was a beneficiary of the spoils of war after the Yorkists fled England in 1459, being awarded many of his rival Neville cousins' confiscated lands and offices, and was also raised to the rank of baron.
 When Richard of York returned in 1460 and claimed the throne, Lord Neville initially posed as an ally, but went back to the Lancastrian side just before the Battle of Wakefield.
 York gave battle, likely thinking Neville would arrive to reinforce him, but was instead attacked and slain.
 Lord Neville himself, however, was killed shortly thereafter in an ambush leading up to the Battle of Towton in 1461.
 His son later inherited the earldom of Westmorland.

 Family and background

-He was born in about 1410, the second son of Sir John Neville (d.
-1420) (eldest son and heir apparent of Ralph Neville, 1st Earl of Westmorland by his first wife Margaret de Stafford) by his wife Elizabeth Holland (c.1388-1423), fifth daughter of Thomas Holland, 2nd Earl of Kent by his wife Alice FitzAlan (d.1416).
+He was born in about 1410, the second son of Sir John Neville (1387–1420) (eldest son and heir apparent of Ralph Neville, 1st Earl of Westmorland by his first wife Margaret de Stafford) by his wife Elizabeth Holland (c.
+1388 – 1423), fifth daughter of Thomas Holland, 2nd Earl of Kent by his wife Alice FitzAlan (died 1416).

 He had two brothers, Ralph Neville, 2nd Earl of Westmorland, and Sir Thomas Neville (died 1458) of Brancepeth Castle, County Durham, and one sister, Margaret Neville, who married Sir William Lucy of Woodcroft, Bedfordshire.

-At sometime before 5 February 1452 he married (as her second husband) Anne Holland (d.1486), the daughter of John Holland, 2nd Duke of Exeter by his first wife Anne Stafford (a daughter of Edmund Stafford, 5th Earl of Stafford and the widow of Edmund Mortimer, 5th Earl of March).
-Anne Holland was the widow of his nephew Sir John Neville (d.1450), son of Ralph Neville, 2nd Earl of Westmorland by his first wife Lady Elizabeth Percy.
-Anne Holland outlived him and married thirdly to James Douglas, 9th Earl of Douglas (d.1491), but had no issue by him.
+At sometime before 5 February 1452 he married (as her second husband) Anne Holland (died 1486), the daughter of John Holland, 2nd Duke of Exeter by his first wife Anne Stafford (a daughter of Edmund Stafford, 5th Earl of Stafford and the widow of Edmund Mortimer, 5th Earl of March).
+Anne Holland was the widow of his nephew Sir John Neville (died 1450), son of Ralph Neville, 2nd Earl of Westmorland by his first wife Lady Elizabeth Percy.
+Anne Holland outlived him and married, thirdly, to James Douglas, 9th Earl of Douglas (died 1491), but had no issue by him.
 She died 26 December 1486, and was buried in St. Anne's Chapel in the Blackfriars in the City of London.
 By Anne he had one son: